 But I felt I needed to learn much more Maths for String Theory, so I chose Mathematics for my graduate studies at University of Cambridge, which turned out to be pretty intense.
 A little advice - if you have never taken courses in Geometry or Algebra before, not even at undergraduate level, and if you wish to explore more of the foreign country on your first stay abroad, you may not want to take Part III Algebraic Geometry courses at Cambridge, unless you are willing to work really hard.
 But it was a very enriching experience.

 I also got to work on many interesting projects outside string theory/gravity/geometry during my undergraduate studies:

 Programming: I very much like to contribute back to open source community whenever I can and I have published some of my work as libraries on my GitHub page.

-If you enjoys simulations, then you may like this program.
+If you enjoy simulations, then you may like this program.
 It features a classical gravity simulator, a classical electric potential simulator and a quantum oscillation simulator. :)

 Apart from this I also have a few short scripts, to explore some new programming domains, on my GitHub Gist page.

 Science: I love Science and try to read books and articles regularly.
 I recently did some new calculations in fluid dynamics and geometry with a friend.
 The paper is up on Arxiv.
 I also wrote a program to do simulations for our research and put it on GitHub.

 Photography: I had an interest in photography since an early age when my dad gifted me a camcorder, but that broke a few years ago (not my fault), and my interest lay dormant until when my brother gifted me an awesome new camera.
 You can check out some of my latest photographs on Flickr or on Instagram.